NASA-IMPACT/SuryaBench/ar_segmentation/README.md

 │   └── dockerfile         # Docker environment setup
 └── CMakeLists.txt         # Build system config

+## Features
+- Creates solar AR segmentation maps from magnetogram rasters.
+Maps represent ARs with polarity inversion lines.
+- Docker or local options are available, with GPU and CPU options
+- Iterates over folders, expects magnetogram rasters (Expected input raster size is 4096×4096.)
+- AR with PIL detection is parametrized (configuration can be changed from `config.yaml`), more on the detection algorithm can be found in Khani et al. [https://arxiv.org/pdf/2508.17195].
+- Python script for creating a data loader/index file is provided.

 ## Usage
 ### 0. **Build and Run Using Docker**
 You can either install dependencies locally or use a Docker container.